silentkinght25/Image-Captioning/README.md

 Results:

-Model reaches the bleu Score of 55% for unigrams on test set and 56% for training set.
+Model reaches the bleu Score of 55% for unigrams on test set and 56% for development set.
 You can further improve the score by training the model for longer durations or using a more sophisticated RNN with more layers and using a larger dataset like flicker30 or MSCOCO.

 I have also shared the final weight of my trained model.
 Feel free to use it and save yourself from longer traning.